-Andrew Wilder started in 2009 and which is gaing more and more fame every year.
+I also wanted to tell you about this challenge that Andrew Wilder started in 2009 and which is gaing more and more fame every year.
 He named it October Unprocessed.
 As you might get the idea by the name, its a challenge where if you take part you pledge to go (or try to go) for the month of October without involving or atleast reducing the amount of processed food in your diet.
 I was determined to participate in the challenge last year but then I caved.
 This year I convinced myself that its not gonna be as tough as it seems and any attempt in the direction is a good attempt.
 So if you are eager to participate or learn more head over to Eating Rules and check out the details.
 More than 4700 people have taken the challenge this year and I am excited to be one of them.

 For the dough:

 2 1/2 cups Durum wheat flour (or mix whole wheat and all purpose flour in 1:1 ratio)